riccardoFasan/polyglot/README.md

 # Polyglot - Automate translations with DeepL

-Polyglot is a CLI tool that automates translations tasks.
+Polyglot is a CLI tool that automates translation tasks and can be easily integrated into your python softwares.
 Using the [**DeepL API**](https://www.deepl.com/it/docs-api/), Polyglot generates a translated file from a given source file.

 ## Supported files